coricathemer/README.md-generator/output/output.md

 Cori Cathemer

 ## Tests
-You can run node index.js in the command line to test the functionality of this project.
+Once all packages are installed running node index.js in the command line will let you test the question/answer feature.

 ## Questions
 If you have questions about my project I can be reached at: coricathemer@gmail.com